138paulmiller/earthpy/README.md

 # earthpy

-Useful script for the collection and processing of Earth data.
+Useful script for the collection and processing of Satellite and Digital elevation datasets.

-Created for the generation of Unreal Engine 4 Heightmaps and Textures.
+Initally created for the generation of Unreal Engine 4 Heightmaps and Textures to be used with its tiled landscape system.

+# Use

+For an example use case, see ./test.sh

 # TODO

 Register PIP package